 Oil hits US$100 a barrel, the Inner City Bypass is a traffic congestion disaster for cross-city commuters, such as residents of Karori, Brooklyn and Newtown.
-Meanwhile, Wellington City Council begins targeting motor scooters and motor bikes for revenue gathering.
+Meanwhile, Wellington City Council begins targeting motor scooters and motor bikes for

-Just before Xmas 2007 I was ticketed for discretely parking on a footpath in Courtenay Place.
+Photos: Our family with our bikes discretely parked outside Paddy's Lotto Shop in Courtenay Place - a $40 offense!Just before Xmas 2007 I was ticketed for discretely parking on a footpath in Courtenay Place.
 A $40 fine - that's the equivalent to the petrol I spend over eight weeks running my PGO T-Rex 150cc 4-stroke scooter around town.

-I have been riding motorbikes, scooters and bicycles around Wellington City now for close on 30 years.
+Photo: Here is one way to get kids to school without adding too much to inner city congestion and global warming!I have been riding motorbikes, scooters and bicycles around Wellington City now for close on 30 years.
 Our family is trying to reduce its carbon footprint and is doing its bit to reduce inner city traffic congestion.
 We have two scooters.
 Both are low emission gas miser 4-strokes.
 We spend about $8 per week on petrol.

 It is a fact: Wellington Parking Wardens are conducting an ongoing blitz on "illegally" parked motorbikes.